Culture of Tunisia: Museums

 The existence of these museums is justified by the fact that they illustrate the evolution of artistic creation over the civilizations.
 Regional museums are limited to chief towns and governorates, specializing in the history of each region.
-As for local museums, they are part of a policy of decentralization of culture to participate through museum education of the masses by encouraigng more and more people to visit the museums.
+As for local museums, they are part of a policy of decentralization of culture to participate through museum education of the masses by encouraging more and more people to visit the museums.
 Some local museums exist in Makthar, Utica, Carthage and Monastir.
 Finally, specialized museums themselves can be divided into two other categories of museums: the museums dedicated to a historical period and museums specializing in a given subject.
 In the first category, there is already the Dar Hussein museum, entirely devoted to the medieval Tunisia.
 In the second category, two projects were selected: the mosaic museum and a Paleo-Christian museum.
 The mosaic museum is fully justified by the richness of Tunisia in art museums and provides an evolution both thematically and chronologically on the subject.
 As for the Paleo-Christian Museum, it is now located in Carthage.

 Other specialized museums are also considered as museums of culture and science museums.
 These are used to trace the history and evolution of technology.